 This unspoilt riverside area is located between the main town car park and the River Parrett.
 Popular with walkers and families, it is furnished with seats and picnic tables.

-Cocklemoor is currently managed by the Town Council but owned by the Environment Agency.
-The Town Council are responsible for its maintenance and letting, so for further information please contact the Town Clerk.
+Cocklemoor is owned by the Town Council and are responsible for its maintenance and letting, so for further information please contact the Town Council office.

 The piece of land known as Cocklemoor, which lies south of Bow Street between the Back River and the River Parrett, was owned by the borough of Langport until the 16th century.
 It was regarded as common pasture enjoyed by the burgesses, but in 1528–30 the burgesses’ rights were questioned.
 Subsequently it was annexed by the Crown and granted to private individuals.
 By 1596 the borough had bought it back, and it remained in public ownership until Langport Corporation sold it in 1802 to Samuel Stuckey and his son George Stuckey.
 At that time it comprised seven and a half acres.